 But the structure of the gates is not accidental.
 Either you will admire those very high, dramatic gates, separated by a significant space, or you will enter the temple through some ornate gates, protected by some turrets.
 I’m sure you know what I’m talking about even if you haven’t been here before.
 Images of the Bali temples are viral on Instagram.

-How does the Balinese people manifest their faith
+How do the Balinese people manifest their faith

 The answer to this question will be very easy to figure out, from the first steps taken in the Balinese realm, when you see some palm tree branches, filled with flowers and fragrant sticks, spread all over the streets, in yards, on cars, in stores, in intersections, and in absolutely any place.